 Adult & Youth Christian Education starts at 10:45..

 Denomination: Lutheran Church Missouri Synod (LCMS) - Members since June 2012

-Sunday's Message - “Not Peace But A Sword” - Pastor Jason Harris
+Sunday's Message - "Forgive Us Our Debts" - Pastor Jason Harris

-NEXT WEEK - Continuation of the Reformation series Bible study
+NEXT WEEK – Continuation of Reformation overview.
+Will continue to watch and

 Our Mission is to SOAR

 Share God’s love,

 Outreach to our neighbors,